Gnomestones presents

 10/10 slots

 Borrid could not help but put his hammer down when he saw what was coming over the hill.
-When Borrid raised his hand to shield the midday sun he could make out a cart, but he couldn’t see anyone at the reins.
-Whatever was pulling it was clearly not a pack animal, too small, and taking frequent stops.
+When Borrid raised his hand to shield his eye from the midday sun, he was able to make out a cart, but he couldn’t see anyone at the reins.
+Whatever was pulling it was clearly not a pack animal.
+It was too small, and taking frequent stops.

 Borrid’s anvil was growing cold by the time the cart and the individual hauling it had pulled even with his place on the dirt road.
-The diminutive brigand was laboriously dragging the cart by pushing with both arms outstretched and then flipping over to throw her back against the pullbar in an alternating fashion.
-She was clearly exhausted.
+The diminutive figure laboriously transported the cart by alternating pushing with outstretched arms and then flipping over to throw her back against the pullbar.
+It looked exhausting.

-The cart was not weighed down by a load of grain or wood, and the carriage jumped and rattled each time the brigand pushed it over a stone or rut of dry mud.
-As it bounced, the cart emitted a vaguely melodic set of noises, like wind chimes if they were played by a child violently banging them with a spoon.
+The cart was not weighed down by a typical load like grain or wood and it jumped and rattled each time the brigand heaved it over a stone or rut of dry mud.
+As it bounced, the cart emitted a vaguely melodic noise, like wind chimes if a child violently banging them with a spoon.

 “Can I help you?” spat the soldier with a glower, for, now that they were closer, Borrid could see that she wore the chain shirt of the Rutnean patrol.
-His skin prickled, and he dropped his gaze as a panicked vision of detainment and eventual emaciation flashed in his mind.
-“This is what you get for displaying mirth,” he thought ruefully.
+He dropped his gaze, skin prickling.
+A vision of looming detainment and eventual emaciation flashed in his mind.
+“This is what you get for displaying mirth,” he thought to himself ruefully.

-When he gathered the nerve to glance up oncemore at the traveler gasping in the road, he realized that she didn’t look much like a Rutean guard at all.
+But when he gathered the nerve to glance up oncemore at the traveler gasping in the road, he realized that she didn’t look much like a Rutnean guard at all.
 The chain shirt fit poorly, the gloves and boots did not match, and she lacked the scaly gambeson favored by the rangers in the Northern Reach.

 “My apologies,” intoned Borrid cautiously, then ventured, “Is there something going on with your wagon?
 I’ve never heard it make a sound like that before.”

-The traveler sighed and the malice drained from her face, and Borrid saw that she had been pretending to be stern.
+The traveler sighed and the malice drained from her face.
+Borrid could tell that she was acting stern on purpose.

-“It’s a handpan”, she muttered.
-Sweat sprung from her short frizzy hair and ran down her brow.
-It was still hot this early in fall, even this far north.
-Borrid guessed that she had been toiling all morning, and possibly through the night before.
+“It’s a handpan,” muttered the mismatched soldier.
+Sweat sprung from under her short frizzy hair and ran down her brow.
+It was hot for the middle of fall, even this far north.
+It looked she had been toiling all morning, and possibly through the night before.

 “Did you travel here from Fort Lune?” continued Borrid.

-“The road don’t go nowhere else”, replied the soldier with a light shrug.
+“The road don’t go nowhere else”, replied the soldier with a tired shrug.

-“This road goes westward to the Wood and beyond the Fort to Rutne proper.”
-Borrid always spoke with this dogged precision, as if his blunt words were the strikes of a hammer on a miniature anvil in his throat.
+“This road goes westward to the Wood and beyond the Fort to Rutne proper,” said Borrid, pointing first in the direction the soldier was headed, then in the direction from which she had come.
+Borrid always spoke with a sort of dogged precision, as if his words were the strikes of a hammer on a miniature anvil in his throat.

-“You can be obtuse if you’d like.”
-The brigand smiled and sighed, still finishing the process of catching her breath, then muttered, “Of course I came that way”.
-She glanced quickly over Borrid’s cabin, at his covered workshop with its bare shelves and empty hooks.
+“You can be obtuse if you’d like,” retorted the soldier, still completing the process of catching her breath.
+Her face went through a sequence of cryptic expressions before landing on an apologetic smile.
+“Of course I came that way.”
+She straightened up, glancing quickly over the covered workshop with its bare shelves and empty hooks.

-“You’re a blacksmith?” she inquired, and then quickly pointed to her chest.
+“You’re a blacksmith?” she inquired, and pointed hastily to her chest.
 “Can you melt down this chain shirt?”

 This time it was Borrid’s turn to glower.
 “Bad luck, I’m retired”, he replied thornily.